 The interviewer may not shake hands but be prepared if he or she offers to do so !

 Do not sit down until offered to do so.

 Show interest and enthusiasm.
 Look at the interviewer and smile when people introduce themselves to you.
 Be aware of your body language, sit up straight, do not fold your arms or cover your mouth.
 Try to avoid single word answers.

-Possible questions that you may be asked
+Some possible questions you may be asked :

 - Which subjects have you enjoyed during your studies ?